google/blockly-samples/plugins/field-colour/README.md

 - "colour_random" generates a random colour.
 - "colour_rgb" generates a colour based on red, green, and blue values.

-You can install all four blocks by calling `FieldColour.installAllBlocks()`.
+You can install all four blocks by calling `installAllBlocks`.
 This will install the blocks and all of their dependencies, including the colour field.
-You can choose which language generators to install by adding or removing items in the map of generators passed to `installAllBlocks`.
+When calling `installAllBlocks`—or any of the individual `installSomeBlock` functions—you can supply one or more `CodeGenerator` instances (e.g. `javascriptGenerator`), and the install function will also install the correct generator function for each block for the corresponding language(s).

 ```js
 import { javascriptGenerator } from 'blockly/javascript';